 Selling an unoccupied home is fairly straightforward.
 You fix it up, work with a real estate agent or property manager, hold an open house, and finally transfer its ownership to the buyer.
 Selling an occupied home, on the other hand, is an entirely different story.
 When you throw tenants into the mix, things can become even more complicated.
+Read this blog to sell your investment property with tenants occupying the house.

 Most investment property owners wait for the tenant’s lease to expire.
 However, this situation may not work for everyone, especially if finances are tight or if the owner wants to bid farewell to the “landlord life” altogether.